-The person registering and licensing a dog shall submit to the department or its designee the following information:
+The person registering and licensing a dog shall submit to the dDepartment or its designee the following information:

-(1) The name, date of birth, physical and mailing addresses and telephone number of the owner of the dog being registered;

-(2) The name, date of birth, physical and mailing addresses and telephone number of the person having custody of the dog, if such person is one other than the owner;

-(3) The name, age, breed, color and sex of the dog being registered, and whether or not such dog has been neutered or spayed;

-(4) Distinguishing features, markings, tattoos or microchip number of the dog being registered;

-(5) The address of the premises where the dog is ordinarily kept or maintained;
+- (1) The name, date of birth, physical and mailing addresses and telephone number of the owner of the dog being licensedregistered; - (2) The name, date of birth, physical and mailing addresses and telephone number of the person having custody of the dog, if such person is one other than the owner; - (3) The name, age, breed, color and sex of the dog being registered, and whether or not such dog has been neutered or spayed; - (4) Distinguishing features, markings, tattoos or microchip number of the dog being licensedregistered; - (5) The address of the premises where the dog is ordinarily kept or maintained;

 (6) A certificate of a veterinarian indicating the last date on which the dog received an initial or booster vaccination against the disease of rabies, along with the expiration date of such vaccination.
 Should the dog be unable to be immunized against rabies for medical reasons, the signed statement of a veterinarian shall be accepted as proof in lieu of the rabies vaccination certificate.
 If the owner is unable to produce a certification by veterinarian as to the rabies vaccination, the owner's certification under oath that the dog has had a rabies vaccination may be accepted.
 (Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018: Ord.
 2005-69 § 1 (part), 2005).